 Find information and services Gender Minorities Aotearoa

-Hormone replacement therapy Transgender NZ Issue 1, Gender Minorities Aotearoa, 2017
+Hormone replacement therapy Transgender NZ Issue 1, Gender Minorities Aotearoa

-Oliphant J, Veale J, Macdonald J, Carroll R, Johnson R, Harte M, Stephenson C, Bullock J. Guidelines for gender affirming healthcare for gender diverse and transgender children, young people and adults in Aotearoa New Zealand Transgender Health Research Lab, University of Waikato, 2018
+Oliphant J, Veale J, Macdonald J, Carroll R, Johnson R, Harte M, Stephenson C, Bullock J. Guidelines for gender affirming healthcare for gender diverse and transgender children, young people and adults in Aotearoa NZ Transgender Health Research Lab, University of Waikato, NZ

 Counting ourselves community report Counting Ourselves, NZ